-How much duty free goods can I take home from Gran Canaria?
+What is the duty-free allowance from Canary Islands after Brexit?
+How many duty free goods can I take home from Gran Canaria?
 The many shops at Gran Canaria airport include duty free outlets.
-Duty free literally means ‘goods that are exempt from payment of duty’.
+Duty free literally means goods that are exempt from payment of duty.
 As Gran Canaria is outside the E.U these products are exempt from tax duty.
 They are available to international passengers travelling outside of the EU.

 Upon returning you are allowed to bring home a certain amount of certain goods without having to pay duty tax.
 However, they must be for you or are a gift for someone else.
 Remember you are not allowed to sell anything that you have bought duty free.

 On the ground floor of the public area, you will find a supermarket.
-Also, there are a couple of Canariensis duty free outlets.
+There are also a couple of duty-free Gran Canaria outlets.

-On the first floor of departures in the public area you will find a chemist.
-After going through security you will find the main outlets specialising in most duty-free products from jewellery, alcohol, tobacco to some well known fashion outlets.
+On the first floor of departures, in the public area, you will find a chemist.
+After going through security, you will find the main outlets specialising in most duty-free products, from jewelry, alcohol, and tobacco, to some well-known fashion outlets.

 Alcohol: You can bring in 16 litres of beer and 4 litres of wine (not sparkling).
 You can also bring in either: